-Figure 31: Installing boom line
+Figure 34: Installing boom line

-6. Install the wire rope from the boom winch to front of the luff block.
-Install the wire rope from the front of the machine toward the rear of the machine.
+- 6. Install the wire rope from the boom winch to front of the luff block.
+Install the wire rope from the front of the machine toward the rear of the machine. - 7.
+Secure the line to the line terminator on the Luff block, as per Terminator instructions outlined in the Appendix.

-- Secure the line to the line terminator on the hook block, as per Crosby instructions outlined in the Appendix.
-NOTE: Do not clamp the loaded end of the wire rope and the tail end of the wire rope together. - 8.
-Apply the first load in order to seat wedge.
+NOTE: Do not clamp the loaded end of the wire rope and the tail end of the wire rope together.
+Refer to TERMINATOR instructions in the appendix of this manual.

+8. Apply a test first load in order to seat wedge.